LL.M. in International Human Rights Law

 An opportunity to specialise in the area of International Human Rights Law for great career opportunities.

-The LL.M. in International Human Rights Law is available on a full-time basis over a one-year period.
+The LL.M. in International Human Rights Law is available on a full-time basis over a one-year period, or two years part-time

 Please note: The LL.M. in International Human Rights Law is a cognitive masters.
 In order to be eligible for the course you will need to possess the following: 2.2 degree in Law or a related discipline (that has a 50% legal component to the degree) or foreign equivalent.